 - The following documents must be submitted with the request:

 - Form 127 - Medical documentation that must include medical details and a clear and precise diagnosis in Hebrew, as well as indicate from which date the diagnosis is valid.
-The form must be filled out by a medical specialist (neurologist, developmental specialists, psychiatrist).
-The form may be downloaded here.
+The form must be filled out by a medical specialist (neurologist, developmental specialists, psychiatrist) who knows the child.

-- Form 116a – Request for Tax Credit due to an Incapacitated Family Member - If the applicant is a salaried employee.
+- Form 116a - Request for Tax Credit due to a Disabled Family Member.

 - A photocopy of the attachment (sefach) to the parent's identification card (teudat zehut) with the relevant child's information.